 Dockstore supports researchers who want to publish citable workflows in different ways, such as creating snapshots and requesting DOIs.
 Researchers can become verified users and link their ORCID profiles to their Dockstore account, as described in this blog post.

-If you wish to cite the Cromwell execution engine or the WDL themselves, as is the case when you are publishing analyses using one of the Broad Institute's workflows, please use the example below:
+You might also want to cite the Cromwell execution engine or the Workflow Development Language (WDL) - for example, when publishing analyses using one of the Broad Institute's workflows.
+Follow the example below to cite Cromwell or WDL:

 Voss K, Gentry J and Van der Auwera G.